DMX being mourned during memorial service at Barclays Center - WTMJ

 DMX, whose birth name is Earl Simmons, died April 9 after suffering a “catastrophic cardiac arrest.”
 He spent several days on life support after being rushed to a New York hospital from his home April 2.

 Programs with images of DMX were handed out to service attendees.
-The four-page book had different images of the rapper including one with his arms folded with wings and another photo of him standing on stage during a performance.
+The four-page booklet had different images of the rapper, including one with his arms folded with wings and another photo of him standing on stage during a performance.

 No details were given about who may be appearing, performing or speaking.